brighamlee1/Twitter-Clone/README.md

 Getting Started:

-Click on this link to launch the application: https://twitter-clone-321.herokuapp.com/home
+Click on this link to launch the application: https://twitter-mock-321.herokuapp.com/

 1. You will be prompted to log in with your account
    - If you dont have an account, click register to create an account with an email, username, and password
+   - (if you don't want to register, login with the email: guest@gmail.com and password: abc123)
    - your email will be safely stored in a database and your password will be encrypted

 2. Once you are logged in you will see the main twitter feed with all of the other users tweets